hadley/pryr/cran-comments.md

 ## revdepcheck results

-This release fixes one test that was failing on R-devel.
-It shound't affect any package code so I did not re-run the tests.
+This is a patch release for R CMD check compliance so I did not re-check revdeps.